WCSCourses/HelminthBioinformatics_2023/module_linux_scripting.md

 ### pwd - find where you are
-- The command *pwd* stands for print working directory.
+- The command *pwd* stands for "print working directory".
 - A command (also known as a program) is something which tells the computer to do something.
 Commands are therefore often the first thing that you type into the terminal (although we'll show you some advanced exceptions to this rule later).
 - As described above, directories are arranged in a hierarchical structure.
 To determine where you are in the hierarchy you can use the *pwd* command to display the name of the current working directory.
-The current working directory may be thought of as the directory you are in, i.e. your current position in the file-system tree.
+- The current working directory may be thought of as the directory you are in, i.e. your current position in the file-system tree.

 ```bash
 # To find out where you are, type this into your terminal.